Computer: Multitasking

 While a computer may be viewed as running one gigantic program stored in its main memory, in some systems it is necessary to give the appearance of running several programs simultaneously.
 This is achieved by multitasking, i.e. having the computer switch rapidly between running each program in turn.

-One means by which this is done is with a special signal called an interrupt, which can periodically cause the computer to stop executing instructions where it was and do something else instead.
+One way of doing this is with a special signal called an interrupt, which can periodically cause the computer to stop executing instructions where it was and do something else instead.
 By remembering where it was executing prior to the interrupt, the computer can return to that task later.
-If several programs are running "at the same time".
-Then the interrupt generator might be causing several hundred interrupts per second, causing a program switch each time.
+If several programs are running "at the same time", then the interrupt generator might be causing several hundred interrupts per second, causing a program switch each time.
 Since modern computers typically execute instructions several orders of magnitude faster than human perception, it may appear that many programs are running at the same time, even though only one is ever executing in any given instant.
 This method of multitasking is sometimes termed "time-sharing" since each program is allocated a "slice" of time in turn.

 Before the era of inexpensive computers, the principal use for multitasking was to allow many people to share the same computer.
 Seemingly, multitasking would cause a computer that is switching between several programs to run more slowly, in direct proportion to the number of programs it is running, but most programs spend much of their time waiting for slow input/output devices to complete their tasks.
 If a program is waiting for the user to click on the mouse or press a key on the keyboard, then it will not take a "time slice" until the event it is waiting for has occurred.
 This frees up time for other programs to execute so that many programs may be run simultaneously without unacceptable speed loss.